Tomislav2/redmine_project_specific_custom_project_field/README.markdown

 # redmine_project_specific_field

-Master branch will only run on 2.5+.
-2.4.x and 2.3.x must use 2.4_branch.
+Master branch will only run on 4.x

 ## Overview